-My favorite feature of Office 365 is the Morph transition, which is an absolute game changer for animations.
-Here’s just one of the many ways to use it...
+My favorite feature of Office 365 is the Morph transition (yes... it's a PowerPoint transition, not an animation), which is an absolute game changer for working with your PowerPoint animations.

 When I first saw this feature pop up in my 365 update, I got so excited I stayed up almost all night making a demo video of a cool Prezi-like effect, shown below.

 Download the free PDF of these steps here.